michaelwnau/ussf-portal/docs/adr/0001-initial-portal-implementation.md

 * Good, because we don't have to spend any time re-implementing the existing MVP code.
 * Bad, because we anticipate wanting to make significant changes to the tech stack of the portal to support more complex functionality.
 * Bad, because users may not notice or pay attention to many small changes made over a long period of time.
+* Bad, because we will still have to determine a way to test changes before rolling out to everyone.

 ### Build the new portal in a completely separate application from the MVP

 * Good, because we don't have to spend any time re-implementing the existing MVP code.
 * Good, because we can start building the new portal from a clean slate.
+* Good, because we don't have to manage both legacy code and new code within a single code base.
-* Bad, because we will have to manage two live applications in order to test changes without replacing the MVP entirely.
+* Bad, because we will have to manage two live applications on separate infrastructure in order to test changes without replacing the MVP entirely.